Christoph551/E-Commerce/README.md

 - Then type `node seeds/index.js` to allow the database to be seeded
 - After the database is seeded, type `node server` to turn the server on
 - From there, you can then make API requests using the Insomnia tool or by `http://localhost:3001/api/`

+I used the Insomnia tool in order to demonstrate making the API requests.
+A link to that walkthrough video can be found [here](https://drive.google.com/file/d/1wVoWQOtGp7qpjpL5nxG_F6zOy8B_R3b8/view?usp=share_link)

 ## Collaborators